 Delegation - In any mixed-initiative interaction, humans may request help from robotic systems and robotic systems may request help from humans.
-One can model such requests as a form of delegation, Delegate(A, B, task, constraints), where A is the delegating agent, B is the contractor, task is the task being delegated which consists of a goal and possibly a plan to achieve the goal, and constraints represents a context in which the request is made and the task should be carried out.
+One can model such requests as a form of delegation, Delegate(A, B, task, constraints), where A is the delegating agent, B is the contractor, taskis the task being delegated which consists of a goal and possibly a plan to achieve the goal, and constraints represents a context in which the request is made and the task should be carried out.
+In our framework, delegation is formalized as a speech act and the delegation process invoked can be recursive.

-Adjustable Autonomy - In solving tasks in a mixed-initiative setting, the robotic systems involved will have a potentially wide spectrum of autonomy, yet should only use as much autonomy as is required for a task and should not violate the degree of autonomy mandated by a human operator.
+Adjustable Autonomy - In solving tasks in a mixedinitiative setting, the robotic systems involved will have a potentially wide spectrum of autonomy, yet should only use as much autonomy as is required for a task and should not violate the degree of autonomy mandated by a human operator.
 One can begin to develop a principled means of adjusting autonomy through the use of the task and constraint parameters in Delegate.
 A task delegated with only a goal and no plan, with few constraints, allows the robot to use much of its autonomy in solving the task, whereas a task specified as a sequence of actions and many constraints allows only limited autonomy.